 On the Nature of Light and Particle

 The nature of light had been so far studied in the quantum physic as part of science.
 Even though its cause can not be detected trough a series of experimentation, its properties were very much observed through out the optical experimentation.
-So far, these scientific experiments could not separate the nature of particle and life distinctively.
-The result of the double-slit experimentation, in particular, appears to show that electrons sent through the double split behaved very much like lightwave.
-The observed uncertainty had led to the acceptance of the dual nature of light and particle as the basic element of the physical world.
-The duality conception appears to cause no serious problems to the basic principles of the quantum theory and consequently got the scientific communities' approval virtually with no objection.
-Nevertheless, the conception of dual effects violates the deterministic rule of the causality law.
-Even though it did not apparently bother other scientific discoveries of particle of the time, it should be accepted at the first place as a physical effect.
-For the uncertain nature of matter moreover, the break down of a particle into quark could have been the answer of the problem.
-With the conception of a quark, a light could be modeled as the effect of a quark of constant mass m, traveling in a constant speed c while oscillating in a sinewave of fix wavelength lambda.
+Nevertheless, the results from these scientific experiments did not allow scientists to separate the nature of light from its induced particle distinctively.
+In the result of the double-slit experimentation, the result appears to show that electrons sent through the double split behaved very much like light-wave.
+The observed uncertainty had led to the conclusion and the acceptance of the dual nature of light and particle as the basic element of the physical world.
+For the scientific world, the duality conception causes no serious problems to the basic principles of the quantum theory and consequently got the scientific communities' approval virtually with no objection.
+Nevertheless, the conception of dual effects violates head-on the deterministic rule of the Buddhist causality law.
+Even though it did not bother other scientific discoveries of particle of the time, the duality should not be accepted at the first place as a physical effect.
+For the uncertain nature of matter moreover, the break down of a particle into quark could have been the answer of the problem concerning the basic element of both the nature of light and particle.
+With the conception of a quark, a light could be modeled as the effect of a quark of constant mass m, traveling in a constant speed c while oscillating in a sine wave of fix wavelength lambda.
 The kinetic energy mc2 is needed to keep the quark oscillating as light, otherwise it will oscillate (or spin) as a particle in a circular wave of diameter equal to the half of lambda.
-Since the kinetic energy to convert from particle to light mc2 is very small (in relation to the mass m of the particle), light and particle could interchange state back-and-forth on the fly with a little variation of it kinetic energy.
-It explains why through normal laboratory environment, light or particle could be observe distinctively only with a different environment set-up for measurement.
+Since the kinetic energy to convert from particle to light mc2 is very small (in relation to the mass m of the particle), light and particle could interchange state back-and-forth on the fly with a little variation of it propelling energy.
+It explains why through normal laboratory environment, light or particle could be observed distinctively only with a different environment set-up for measurement.
 In the double-slit experiment, such distinction could not be made without an electron-converter.
 Starting from the electron gun itself, the amount of electrical power that is used to propel electron out of its metal's base atom could be exceeding the kinetic energy mc2.
 The excess of power would convert the electron to light right from the output of the electron gun.
 An electron converter is needed to make sure that no light, but only electrons would go through the double slit to produce no light interference effects on the screen.
 In an environment that small amount of energy could not be effectively controlled, light and particle appears to be present at the same time.
 In an ideal environment however, we believe that they are actually of two distinctive natures (Notes: Distinction between Light and Particle).
 This separation of the particle from its light-wave could solve many dilemmas of empirical experiments on the nature of the quantum physic.
 In addition, we shall propose to modify Bohr atomic model into a new model of which spinning quarks (particles) could be considered as the basic elements of atom (Notes: A Modified Bohr's Model of Atom).
 From the model, we could argue that particle and not atom is actually the basic element (Parammanu in Buddhism) of the physical world.

 On the Space-time Relativity